|Ease of Use:|

 If you are an OnSIP customer, you can find this information in the user detail pages under the Users tab in the Phone Configuration section.

-After your phone is powered on and connected to your LAN, you will need to find the IP address of your phone.
+After your phone is powered on and connected to your LAN, find your phone’s IP address.

-Select ‘Accounts’ from the top navigation.
-The Grandstream GXP1405 allows for two SIP account registrations so simply repeat this step if you’re setting up more than 1 account.
+Select “Accounts” from the top navigation.
+The Grandstream GXP1405 allows for two SIP account registrations, so simply repeat this step if you’re setting up more than one account.